A/N: Warning for some minor violence in this chapter

 Roman pursed his lips, not answering, and Evelyne said, “Thought not.
 I know bloodlust when I see it.”

-With that, she turned and followed the others, leaving Roman with nothing to do but follow.
+With that, she turned and followed the others, leaving Roman with nothing to do but trail after her.